smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Samp-Unicast-Data-Packet is processed as specified in Uni-Cast Processing section above; if GUARANTEED-DELIVERY flag is set, packet is sent in 'Guaranteed Uni-Cast' mode.
 Processing at the target node (regardless of node type) consists of passing PAYLOAD to the upper-layer protocol.

 When target Device receives the packet, and sends reply back, it MUST set GUARANTEED-DELIVERY flag in reply to BACKWARD-GUARANTEED-DELIVERY flag in original packet; this logic applies to all the packets, including 'first' packets in SAGDP "packet chain" (as they're still sent in reply to some SAMP packet coming from the Root).

+If Retransmitting Device receives a "partially correct" Samp-Unicast-Data-Packet, addressed to itself, and it has NACK-PREV-HOP flag set for the source link within Routing Table, it MUST send a Samp-Nack-Packet back to the source of packet.

 Samp-From-Santa-Data-Packet: **\| SAMP-FROM-SANTA-DATA-PACKET-AND-TTL \| OPTIONAL-EXTRA-HEADERS \| LAST-HOP \| REQUEST-ID \| OPTIONAL-DELAY-UNIT \| MULTIPLE-RETRANSMITTING-ADDRESSES \| BROADCAST-BUS-TYPE-LIST \| Target-Address \| OPTIONAL-TARGET-REPLY-DELAY \| OPTIONAL-PAYLOAD-SIZE \| PAYLOAD \|**